Epidural Steroid Injection

 What are the risks of an ESI?

 You may have temporary or permanent nerve damage or paralysis.
-You may have bleeding or develop a serious infection, such as meningitis (swelling of the brain coverings).
-An abscess may also develop.
-An abscess is a pus-filled area under the skin.
-You may need surgery to fix the abscess.
+You may have bleeding or develop a serious infection, such as meningitis (swelling of the brain membranes).
+An abscess (a pus-filled area under the skin) may develop.
+You may need surgery to treat the abscess.
 You may have a seizure, anxiety, or trouble sleeping.
-If you are a man, you may have temporary erectile dysfunction (not able to have an erection).
+The steroid injection may not work and you may still have pain.

 Care Agreement